Whitewater Rafting: Family Trips to Class V Rivers

 - Class II: Novice.
 Straightforward rapids with wide channels.
 Some maneuvering required.
 Ages 6+.

 - Class IV: Advanced.
 Powerful rapids requiring precise boat handling.
-Turbulent water, large waves, and tight passages.
-Ages 14+ (with most outfitters).
-Prior rafting experience recommended.
+Turbulent water, large waves, tight passages.
+Ages 14+ with most outfitters.

 - Class V: Expert.
 Extremely long, obstructed, or violent rapids.
 Serious risk to life.
-Ages 16+ or 18+.
+Ages 16–18+.
 Strong swimmers only.

 - Class VI: Nearly impossible.
 Extreme danger.
-Rarely commercially rafted.
+Rarely commercially run.

 Family-Friendly Rivers (Class I–II)